trxdave/ireland-rugby-quiz/README.md

 - '#030303' used for primary text.
 - '#00744c' used for primary highlights.
 - '#ffffff' used for secondary text.
+- '#f1807E' is used to highlight the answer in red.
+- '#adff2f' is used to hightlight the answer in green.

 I use ColorZilla to find what is colour on the Irish Rugby website to make it match the colour on my Ireland Rugby Quiz.